flutter/website/src/docs/development/packages-and-plugins/developing-packages.md

 To create a plugin package, use the `--template=plugin` flag with `flutter create`.

+As of Flutter 1.20.0, Use the `--platforms=` option followed by a comma separated list to specify the platforms that the plugin supports.
+Available platforms are: `android`, `ios`, `web`, `linux`, `macos`, and `windows`.
+If no platforms are specified, the resulting project doesn't support any platforms.

 Use the `--org` option to specify your organization, using reverse domain name notation.
 This value is used in various package and bundle identifiers in the